lohichanchal7/REACT-MAC/README.md

 # REACT-MAC
 Google Colab implementation of REACT-MAC for detecting and mitigating selfish MAC backoff attacks in IEEE 802.11 Industrial IoT networks.

+## How to Run
+Open the notebook in Google Colab and execute all cells sequentially.